-The bill would delete an increase in licensed psychiatric beds from the above definition.
+The bill would amend the last criteria above (an increase in licensed psychiatric beds) so that it would apply only if the increase were at a location within a county with a population of more than 40,000 according to the most recent federal decennial census.2

 Additionally, covered clinical service under the code currently includes services such as certain neonatal services, open heart surgery, and certain radiation and surgery services.

-The bill would eliminate one of the categories-initiation or expansion of a specialized psychiatric program for children and adolescent patients utilizing licensed psychiatric beds.
+The bill would similarly revise one of the categories-initiation or expansion of a specialized psychiatric program for children and adolescent patients utilizing licensed psychiatric beds-to apply only if the program were located within a county with a population of more than 40,000 according to the most recent federal decennial census.

-The bill also would remove initiation, replacement, or expansion of air ambulance services from the definition of covered clinical service, beginning June 1, 2021.
+The bill also would remove initiation, replacement, or expansion of air ambulance services from the definition of covered clinical service, beginning June 1, 2023.

 Senate Bill 182 would amend the Public Health Code to modify the composition of the Certificate of Need Commission.
-The CON program exists to ensure that only needed, costeffective, and quality health services and facilities are developed in Michigan.
+The CON program exists to ensure that only needed, cost-effective, and quality health services and facilities are developed in Michigan.
 Currently, the commission includes 11 members, representing entities such as hospitals, physicians, nurses, and companies that are both self-insured and not self-insured.